Andrew Harris (Canadian football): Executive career

 On February 11, 2023, it was announced that Harris had accepted a position as the head of football operations and head coach for the Vancouver Island Raiders for the 2024 season, after his playing career had ended.
 However, on January 24, 2024, the Raiders announced that Harris had accepted a position on the board of directors while remaining the director of football operations.
 The team's interim head coach from 2023, Shawn Arabsky, was instead named the head coach for 2024.

 Coaching career

 On January 20, 2025, it was announced that Harris had been hired as the running backs coach for the Saskatchewan Roughriders.

+Honours

+In 2026, he was appointed to the Order of Manitoba, the province’s highest honour.

 Personal

 Harris cites his idols as former Winnipeg Blue Bombers running back Charles Roberts, and hockey player Steve Yzerman.
 Throughout his professional career, Harris wore #33 as a tribute to a Vancouver Island Raiders teammate who died in a car crash in September 2008.
 Harris has a daughter and continues to make Winnipeg his home during the off-season.

 On July 5th, 2024 Harris signed a contract with the Tillsonburg Thunder of the Western Ontario Super Hockey League, a Senior AA men’s hockey league with teams ranging from Richmond Hill to Tilbury Ontario.